Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: Optical modeling of SN 2023 uqf

 Figure \ref{fig:em_LC} compares the observed and synthetic $g,r,$ and $i$-band light curves of SN 2023uqf.
-With these physically motivated choices fixed, the optical light curves require a dense CSM with $D'=50$, which reproduces the observed $g,r,$ and $i$-band evolution up to $\approx30$ days after ZTF discovery.
-Such a high CSM density is consistent with the unusually high optical luminosity of SN 2023uqf compared to the Type Ibn population \citep{2017ApJ...836..158H}.
+With these physically motivated choices fixed, a dense CSM model with \(D'=50\) matches the observed multi-band evolution up to \(\approx30\) days after ZTF discovery.
+Such a high CSM density is consistent with the high optical luminosity of SN 2023uqf, which lies on the luminous side of the Type Ibn population \citep[Figure \ref{fig:em_LC};][]{2017ApJ...836..158H}.

+This value should not be interpreted as a unique inversion of the CSM density normalization, because the ejecta mass and kinetic energy are fixed in our fiducial RHD setup.
+Rather, the optical light curve constrains the shock-dissipation history, \(L_{\rm sh}\sim2\pi R_{\rm sh}^2\rho_{\rm CSM}V_{\rm sh}^3\), which is also the quantity that normalizes the neutrino calculation.
+In this sense, our RHD interpretation places SN 2023uqf on the dense-CSM side of the Type Ibn population.
+At the same time, Figure~\ref{fig:em_LC} shows that SN 2023uqf is not an obvious photometric outlier among Type Ibn events.
+This expected CSM density $(D'=50)$ gives

+at the inner radius of the helium CSM.
+At such small radii, the optical depth of the adopted CSM is still large, so the early shock is expected to remain radiation-mediated.
+We therefore do not assume non-thermal acceleration from \(R_{\rm sh,0}\); instead, the acceleration onset is determined separately by the breakout/collisionless-shock condition in Section \ref{subsec:cr}.

+The remaining band-dependent residuals at \(\gtrsim10\) days, including the slight overprediction after \(\sim10\) days and the underprediction of the \(g\)- and \(r\)-band fluxes around \(\sim30\) days, likely reflect the simplified single power-law CSM structure and the approximate treatment of the late-time color and thermal evolution.
+These late-time residuals do not affect the early post-breakout shock phase that dominates the neutrino output in the fiducial calculation.

 The ZTF photometry compiled by \citet{2025arXiv250808355S} is shown as a function of time after the first ZTF detection (``discovery''), while the true explosion epoch is not directly measured.
 Since our shock–CSM interaction models are computed as a function of time since explosion, we treat the explosion time $t_\mathrm{expl}$ as a parameter and allow for a rigid time translation between the model and the data.
 We find that shifting the model light curves by $\Delta t=-10$ days relative to the ZTF-discovery time axis provides a reasonable description of the observed light-curve evolution, implying $t_\mathrm{expl}\approx t_\mathrm{disc}-10\,\mathrm{days}$.
-We adopt this inferred explosion epoch when placing the optical and neutrino evolution on a common timeline.
+This value differs from the MOSFiT explosion epoch reported by \citet{2025arXiv250808355S}, but the two should not be interpreted as direct measurements of the same quantity.
+The MOSFiT value is obtained within a semi-analytic light-curve prescription, whereas our time shift is tied to the RHD evolution of a Type Ibn CSM-interaction model.
+We therefore adopted this inferred explosion epoch when placing the optical and neutrino evolution on a common timeline.